huntermonk/huntermonk.github.io/_posts/2018-12-12-interviewing-part-2.md

 ---
 layout: post
 title:  "Interviewing, part 2️⃣.
-YZ + Triplebyte"
+YZ + Triplebyte."
 ---

 This was a pretty weird interview experience.